catalystneuro/lerner-lab-to-nwb/src/lerner_lab_to_nwb/seiler_2024/seiler_2024_notes.md

 ### Questions
 - Some of the subject_ids are not present in the metadata excel file -- pls provide
 - Some animals are missing the "Hemisphere with DMS" field -- pls provide
+- Looks like some of the mouse ids in the rr20 section of the excel file are incorrect (all XX.259 instead of XX.257)
 =======
     - Solution: Added missing MSNs; skipped RK_C_FR1_BOTH_1hr